hwstar/avr-uart/README.md

 An interrupt-driven UART Library for 8-bit AVR microcontrollers and stream support for printf/scanf

-Derived from work by Peter Fleury, Andy Gock
+Derived from work by Peter Fleury, Andy Gock.
 This is a fork of https://github.com/andygock/avr-uart

 This fork provides one extra function uartstream_init() and sets the receive and TX buffers to 16 bytes.